 This isn’t a ‘top 10 temples you must see in Bagan while spending three full-on days touring’ post.
 I definitely have some recommendations for Bagan temples to see but the Wandering Kiwi family took things at a slower pace and took a different approach to that recommended in the guide book.
-In other words, this is more of a ‘Bagan with kids’ post.
-It might be equally useful to those who are suffering from temple fatigue or like to take things slow when they travel!
+In other words, this is more of a ‘Bagan with kids’ post but it might be equally useful to those who like to take things slow when they travel!

 Hiring e-bikes in Bagan